 Minimize the number of plugins and themes

-Use a caching plugin to speed up your website
+Use a caching plugin to speed up your webs

 Use a content delivery network (CDN) to distribute your website’s resources across multiple servers